People

 I studied electronic engineering at the University of Leeds, United Kingdom, completing my PhD in the same department in 2011.
 During my PhD, I developed methods to enable the use of terahertz time-domain spectroscopy for measurements of high frequency vibrational modes in proteins.
 During my postdoctoral position, working with Prof. Lorna Dougan and Dr. David Brockwell, I developed a passion for single molecule protein biophysics through my studies of proteins from extremophilic organisms using atomic force microscopy (AFM).
 I went on to receive a prestigious cross-disciplinary fellowship from the Human Frontier Science Program (HFSP) to study the heat shock protein 90 (Hsp90) chaperone system using optical tweezers in the laboratory of Prof. Matthias Rief at the Technical University of Munich, Germany.
 In 2020 I obtained a Rosalind Franklin Fellowship and tenure-track assistant professorship in single molecule biochemistry at the University of Groningen.
 In 2021, I was awarded a Maria Sklodowska-Curie Fellowship (MSCA-IF) from the European Research Council to extend my lab’s research activities into new directions including microfluidics, membrane biophysics and electrophysiology.

-I am involved in various activities at the University of Groningen including being a board member of the Women In Science and Engineering (WISE) group, being on the steering committee for the Rosalind Franklin Fellows and being an active member of the Young Science and Engineering (YSEN) group.
+I am involved in various activities at the University of Groningen including being a board member of the Women In Science and Engineering (WISE) group, being on the steering committee for the Rosalind Franklin Fellows and a board member of the Young Science and Engineering (YSEN) group.

 My research involves single molecule characterisation of biological macromolecules using force spectroscopy by optical tweezers combined with fluorescence.
 Alongside structural work and biochemical studies, I use single molecule techniques to gain an in-depth understanding of structure-function-dynamics relationships in proteins.